 ACT NOW Sickle Cell Acronym

-The acronym is in response to the recommendations and challenges highlighted in the ‘No One’s Listening report‘.
+The acronym was cocreated to help improve the care given to people in a sickle cell crisis, in response to the recommendations and challenges highlighted in the ‘No One’s Listening report‘.
 The report identified avoidable deaths and failures of care for sickle cell patients.

 Key learning materials